Tag Archive for: Realty ONE Group Western Slope

 • Florida: $4,000+ (highest in the nation due to hurricanes and flooding risks)

-While Florida and Texas have favorable tax structures, their high insurance costs can impact affordability.
+While Florida and Texas have favorable tax structures, their high insurance costs can impact affordability and overall cost of living.

 “Go West” my friend!
 Here’s an I-70 overhead sign as you leave Denver, CO.
 Michelle took this on our way back from a road trip to Michigan and Minnesota to see family.
 Move to Grand Junction!
 Let me show you around!